devnayemali/assignment-3/README.md

 ## Project Overview

-This project contains the **Vehicle Rental System** database assignment designed to demonstrate database schema design, ERD relationships, and SQL query writing skills.
+This project contains the **Vehicle Rental System** database designed to demonstrate database schema design, ERD relationships, and SQL query writing skills.
 In this project, i will define a relational database schema and write SQL queries to answer business questions related to vehicle rentals.

----

 ## Database Description